ZAX130/SmileCode/README.md

       primaryClass={cs.CV}
 }
 ```
 The overall framework and some network components of the code are heavily based on [TransMorph](https://github.com/junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration) and [VoxelMorph](https://github.com/voxelmorph/voxelmorph).
 We are very grateful for their contributions.
+If you have any questions about the .pkl format, please refer to the github page of TransMorph.
 ## Unofficial Pytorch Implements (Baseline Methods)

 - [x]  Recursive Cascaded Networks for Unsupervised Medical Image Registration (RCN)